jax-ml/jax/docs/301/custom-derivatives.md

 `while_loop`, but it turns out we wouldn't want to anyway: instead of differentiating through the implementation of `fixed_point` and all its iterations, we can exploit the mathematical structure to do something that is much more memory-efficient (and FLOP-efficient in this case, too).
-We can instead use the implicit function theorem [Prop A.25 of Bertsekas's Nonlinear Programming, 2nd ed.], which guarantees (under some conditions) the existence of the mathematical objects we're about to use.
+The tool is the implicit function theorem [Prop A.25 of Bertsekas's Nonlinear Programming, 2nd ed.], which guarantees (under some conditions) the existence of the mathematical objects we're about to use.
 In essence, we linearize at the solution and solve those linear equations iteratively to compute the